Many of our clients have questions about uninsured motorist (UM) insurance:

 UIM coverage stands for underinsured motorist coverage, and it is used in situations when you are in a collision with an at-fault driver who did have liability insurance, but whose insurance was not enough to cover your damages (even if it met the legal policy limit requirements).

-As with UM coverage, UIM coverage can be divided into two different categories: bodily injury coverage and property damage coverage, and you may purchase either or both of these types of insurance.
+As with UM coverage, UIM coverage can be divided into two different categories: bodily injury coverage and property damage coverage, and you may purchase either or both.

 Are UM and UIM Coverage Mandatory or Optional?

-If you’re outside of California, then you should check your state laws before buying insurance or turning down UM coverage.
-But as a California driver, the choice is all yours.
+If you’re outside of California, you should check your state laws before buying insurance or turning down UM coverage.
+As a California driver, the choice is all yours — but we recommend you get it.

 How Much Does UM Coverage Cost?